Dorison/vulhub-terraform/README.md

 ---

-## 🎓 Learning Goals
-- Build production-like infrastructure as code with Terraform
-- Understand EC2 instance provisioning and user data automation
-- Improve DevOps practices by integrating dynamic configuration selection
-- Practice penetration testing on real-world CVEs in a safe, isolated AWS environment

 ---

 ## 🚀 Future Improvements
-- Automatic detection of deployed services and open ports
 - Support for multiple simultaneous deployments
 - Integration with security scanning tools like Nikto, Nmap